 The new regime will drive better compliance and supports the agency’s key objectives to improve the accuracy of the UK company register and crack down on misuse.

-The new regime is the latest stage in the implementation of the Economic Crime and Corporate Transparency Act 2023 which gave Companies House greater powers to help improve corporate transparency and tackle economic crime.
+This enhanced regime is part of the Economic Crime and Corporate Transparency Act 2023, which granted Companies House expanded powers to improve corporate transparency and tackle economic crime.

-Director of Intelligence and Law Enforcement Liaison at Companies House, Martin Swain, said:
+Martin Swain, Director of Intelligence and Law Enforcement Liaison at Companies House, emphasised the significance of these new penalties in the agency’s ongoing transformation:

 “The introduction of these new penalties marks another significant step forward for Companies House and our transformation.